ponder-sh/ponder/.changeset/silent-walls-give.md

 "@ponder/core": patch
 ---

-Added per network progress to the "/status" endpoint on the server and the "_metadata" entity on the GraphQL schema.
+Added per network progress to the "/status" endpoint on the server and the "_meta" entity on the GraphQL schema.